AndrewValerio/CodeConcentration/README.md

 - [ ] List anything else that you can get done to improve the app!
 - [ ] Timer has a display and is paused when user presses stop, then resets back to 10 when they click start again.
 - [ ] Timer shows that the user loses once time hits zero, an resets as new game is started.
+- [ ] Number of Strikes is displayed and once it reaches zero the game ends.

 ## Video Walkthrough (GIF)